walbourn/contentexporter/ReadMe.txt

 ---------------
 RELEASE HISTORY
 ---------------

+November 5, 2015
+    Add warning if attempting to convert non-multiple-of-4 images to compressed DDS Changed ``-forcetextureoverwite`` default to true

 October 30, 2015
     Updated with VS 2015 support using the Autodesk FBX SDK 2016.1 or later